 They will never know how far he came.
 I will never forget.

 Bubba's health has improved.
-He still has a fungus infection, but it's not as severe.
+He still has a fungal infection, but it's not as severe.
 As one of the senior pigs, Bubba is now living in the yard.
 He's fairly active, but less heat tolerant than many of the other pigs so on hot days he's one of the first ones to head for shade when the afternoon sun starts to really heat up.

 Bubba is a joy to watch.
 He appears to walks very slowly, as if out for a stroll with no particular destination in mind -but if you look away he'll be gone when you look back.